djplaner/canvas-learning-journal/docs/demonstration/end-result/student-view.md

 # Student view

-!!! warning "Early stages of development"

-    This project is in the early stages of development.
-It is not yet ready for use.

 !!! abstract "Page purpose"

     Demonstrate what the student view of the particular learning journal activity looks like.